 Cutis aplasia means ‘missing skin’ and is a congenital (present at birth) condition where a section of skin, usually on the scalp, is missing.
 This page explains the condition called cutis aplasia, what causes it and how it can be treated.
 It also outlines what you can expect when a child comes to Great Ormond Street Hospital (GOSH) for assessment and treatment.

-A cleft is a hole or gap affecting the tissues in the lip.
-This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of cleft lip and where to get help.
+Cutaneous mastocytosis is a condition characterised by increased numbers of mast cells in the skin.
+Mast cells are part of the immune system.This page from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of cutaneous mastocytosis and where to get help.